 Removing and Suppressing Public Court Records [Video]

-In the video below, we discuss removal and suppression options for the “big seven” of public court case websites that rank well in Google:
+We discuss removal and suppression options for the “big seven” of public court case websites that rank well in Google.

 In the video, you’ll learn:

 - How you get listed on public court record websites

 - The difference between “sealed” and “expunged” records

 - Removal options depending on whether your record is “sealed” or not

 - Strategy for suppression of court records in Google